Dashlane Review - Web-first Password Management

 The email response was quite slow, but Dashlane did explain that it's currently experiencing a high volume of requests and thanked us for our patience.

-Wait time aside, the support staff are helpful and answered all of our questions in a personable manner.
+Wait time aside, the support staff was helpful and answered all of our questions in a personable manner.

 Dashlane User Reviews